Scientific Name

 Description

-Gymnocalycium castellanosii is a small cactus with a solitary green or bluish-green stem with 10 to 12 ribs lined with clusters of 5 to 10 heavy spines.
+Gymnocalycium castellanosii is a small cactus with a solitary, green to bluish-green stem with 10 to 12 ribs lined with clusters of 5 to 10 heavy spines.
 The stem is globose to flattened-globose and can grow up to 4 inches (10 cm) tall and 6 inches (15 cm) in diameter.
 The spines are slightly curved back, measuring up to 1 inch (2.5 cm) long, and can be whitish, greyish, or brownish, with a darker tip.
 Each areole bears 5 to 8 radial spines and no (rarely one or two) central spines.

 Hardiness